microsoft/bedrock-cli/guides/infra/spk-infra-generation-pipeline.md

 variables:

 ```
-AZDO_ORG_NAME: Azure DevOps organization url (i.e. https://dev.azure.com/org_name/)
+AZDO_ORG_NAME: Azure DevOps organization url where the generated repo is hosted (i.e. https://dev.azure.com/org_name/)
-AZDO_PROJECT_NAME: The name of the project in your Azure DevOps organization where the repository is hosted
+AZDO_PROJECT_NAME: The name of the project in your Azure DevOps organization where the generated repo is hosted
 ```

 You can use `spk` to create the Azure DevOps Variable Groups by executing